cloudfoundry/app-autoscaler-release/docs/cf-migration.md

 ### 1. Ensure you have the following CF roles:
 - **SpaceDeveloper** in the target space

-### 3. Current BOSH Deployment Information
+### 2. Current BOSH Deployment Information

 Gather the following from your existing BOSH deployment:
-- Current service URLs and endpoints
+- Current app-autoscaler URLs and endpoints
-- TLS certificates and credentials
+- Database connection strings, TLS certificates and credentials
-- Database connection strings
-- Service instance configurations

 ---